When it comes to any appliance that’s powered by a flame, safety’s a pretty big deal. Especially for propane fridges.

 Working With Propane

-While using a combustible fuel to operate appliances sounds dangerous, propane’s actually very safe due to the strict codes and regulations manufacturers must follow.
+While using a gas to operate a refrigerator sounds dangerous, propane’s actually very safe due to the strict codes and regulations manufacturers must follow.

 The chance of an explosion-type catastrophe is next to nothing, but carbon monoxide is a real danger.
 This invisible, odorless gas is given off as part of the propane-burning process, and can be deadly if it replaces too much oxygen in the air!
 For that reason, the most important tips are related to good ventilation.